 Example of Request Logging Middleware

-In this example, every time a request comes to the server, we log the URL of the request in the console before continuing with the next function in the middleware chain.
+In this example, each time a request arrives at the server, we log the request URL to the console before continuing to the next function in the middleware chain.

 app.use((req, res, next) => {